MaximilianMayerhofer/sparql-query-viz/README.md

 *SPARQL Query Viz* is a python based interactive ontology visualizing tool, that supports you to compose SPARQL queries interactively.

-The straightforward visualization can be adjusted to your needs by coloring and sizing of the graph elements.
-You can also turn of the visualization of *ABoxes* if the visualized ontology is cluttering the display.
+The interactive graph gives an overview over the structure of the ontology at hand.
+The visualization can be adjusted to your needs by tweaking the visualization option, by coloring and sizing of the graph elements and by turning on/ off the *ABox* visualization.

-*SPARQL Query Viz* provides an interactive query formulation and composition panel, that enables you to write queries, by making use of templates and other useful features.
-You can evaluate the queries and see the visualized result in the context of the ontology.
+*SPARQL Query Viz* provides an interactive query formulation panel, that enables you to compose and evaluate queries.
+Templates and interactive composition techniques support particularly lay users in query formulation.

 ## Requirements